 How expensive is Zurich

 Switzerland is known to be one of the most expensive countries in the world and that's true.
 The prices are significantly higher than in the neighbouring states - especially the cost of transportation and accommodation.
 For example, a one way tram journey in Zurich will cost around 6 CHF (5 EUR/6 USD).
 To save money, buy a daily or return pass - if you need it.
 The prices in normal supermarkets can be as much as three times higher than in Germany - with the exception of Lidl that can be found in the city centre of Zurich.
-Soon I'll write a post about the tips on how to travel on a budget in Switzerland where you will find more details on dealing with high costs in Switzerland.
+Soon I've written a post about the tips on how to travel on a budget in Switzerland where you can find more details on dealing with high costs in Switzerland.

 Where to shop and how to save money in Zurich

 I'm not talking here of high end experience, but about the basic grocery shopping.
 There are a couple of supermarket chains in Zurich - such us Coop or Migros.
 If you want to save some cash, I would recommend that you shop in Lidl or Aldi - they are the cheapest and the quality is good, nevertheless.
 The good thing is that one of the Lidl supermarkets is located right in the city center of Zurich - next to the city's main attraction - the Fraumünster Church.